 Notify Me: Want to stay up to date?
 Sign up for updates by clicking "Notify Me".

-- Thomason Tracts Browse: We recognize the value of Thomason’s original curated order and will be looking to recreate the old TT browse by volume experience.
-This will enable individual Thomason volumes to be accessed with the individual parts/items to be displayed in their original numerical order: E. 201 (1), E, 201(2), etc. In the meantime, as a workaround, to get a chronological listing of the Thomason Tracts: from the advanced search page, simply limit by collection and then re-sort results by latest first.
+- Thomason Tracts Browse: We recognize the value of Thomason’s original curated order and will be looking to recreate the old Thomason Tracts browse by volume experience.
+This will enable individual Thomason volumes to be accessed with the individual parts/items displayed in their original numerical order: E.201, E.201, etc.

 Steps to take to prepare for Legacy site shutdown:

 - You will have until July 2020 to acclimate yourself to Early English Books Online in its new environment!
 We encourage you to create new bookmarks, update your A-Z list and download new MARC records.
 You should also update your discovery tools to point your users to the new URL.
 In July 2020, we will decommission the Early English Books Online legacy URL and redirects will point remaining users of the legacy site to the new version of the product on the ProQuest platform.